 Indian Regional Names of Raksha Bandhan

-Indian culture refers according to the way of life of the Indian people.
-Indian festivals, religions, languages, music, dance, food, architecture and customs vary from different places within the country.
-Indian people celebrate various festivals with different names and Raksha Bandhan is celebrated with various methods and names according to different region of India.
+Indian culture reffers according to the way of life of the Indian people.
+Indian festivals, religions, languages, music, dance, food, architecture and customs vary from places to places within the country.
+Indian people celebrate various festivals with different names; and Raksha Bandhan is celebrated with various methods and names according to different region of India.

-Raksha Bandhan festival also known by the name Rakhi and the festival is celebrated on Sravana Purnima the full moon of Shravan month according to Hindu calendar.
+Raksha Bandhan festival is also known by the name of Rakhi and the festival is celebrated on Shravana Purnima the full moon of Shravan month according to Hindu calendar.

 The Raksha Bandhan celebration has various significance in different regional area in India, some of well known names are as follows: